 The more I made cocktails at home though, the less interesting this idea became.
 Making things into recipes became less interesting than experimenting and the idea shifted to something else — what if this became a listing site for places I like visiting in cities around the world?

 When I travel to a new place, I’ll always research a few different things — good places for coffee, cocktails, grocery stores, and restaurants — amongst others.
 This would be a good place to put some of this research related to cocktails.

 I’ve always liked how Google Maps shows a listing of search results.
 Eater Maps built on this idea and made it even better.
 I decided to try creating an interface similar to Eaters to see what it would involve.

-Because of this I choose technologies I was most familiar with:
+Because of this, I choose the technologies I was most familiar with:

 I’m a huuuge fan of Bootstrap (if writing a Code School Course wasn’t a tipoff enough).

 One part about Bootstrap 4 that I LOVE is that it was rewritten in Sass, so now you can include it straight in your sass project and set some variables!
 You can even include only the pieces of Bootstrap you want to use if you want a smaller footprint.

 Bootstrap 4 brings a few really cool new features that make life a lot easier as well.